cloudmesh/cloudmesh1/docs/source/man/man.rst

         Arguments:

-            CLOUD    the name of the cloud e.g. alamo, sierra, india
+            CLOUD    the name of the cloud e.g. india

         Options: